Beginning of this new millennium ICT recognized as efficient instrument to promote

 management.

-Institutionalization of computerized systems and use of ICT.
-LGED has been an early
+Institutionalization of computerized systems and use of ICT: LGED has been an early

 adopter of new technologies and ideas and has broad appreciation among staff for